josh-berry/tab-stash/README.md

 1. Right-click on the Firefox toolbar (anywhere outside the address bar).
 2. Click "*Customize...*" from the popup menu.
 3. Find the icon labeled "*Sidebars*", and drag it to your toolbar.
+(If you don't see it, it's probably already in your toolbar somewhere.)

 If you would prefer not to do this, you can always load the list of stashed tabs by right-clicking anywhere on the page, selecting "*Tab Stash*" from the popup